ablschools/data_scientist_challenge/README.md

 # Abl Schools - Student Assessment Analysis Assignment

 Hi there!
 We're ecstatic that you're interested in working with us at Abl.
 To get a better idea of your current data science skills, we'd like for you to complete a challenge - perform an analysis on a set of data to answer a set of client questions.

+The expected deliverables from this assignment are:

+  1) Your answers to the 3 questions in the challenge below
+  2) All code necessary to take the three provided .csvs (see below) as input, and output the same answers

-Complete the exercise below in whatever format you prefer, but for some loose requirements, imagine yourself as a member of our team.
+For some loose requirements on how to write your code, imagine yourself as a member of our team.
 This means that:

 * Other members of the team will need to read your code.
 * They will expect to be able to reproduce your results.